NKU-HLT/GLAD/README.md

 ## Using GLAD

-This project is developed based on the [ESPnet](https://github.com/espnet/espnet)framework.
+This project is developed based on the [ESPnet](https://github.com/espnet/espnet) framework.

 GLAD-specific configuration files can be found [here](./espnet/egs2/librispeech/asr1/configs).